 Located on the outskirts of southern Sydney, in Sutherland Shire, at the start of the Grand Pacific Drive, Audley is a 10-minute drive from Sutherland, 45-minute drive from Sydney and 40-minute drive from Wollongong.

 Audley Dance Hall Cafe is housed within the historic Audley Dance Hall building, which was built in the 1940s across from Audley Weir.
 The café spills out onto grassy parklands where you can enjoy the sights and sounds of nature in the sun-splashed valley.

-Visitors to the Royal National Park can hire a rowboat, aqua bike, canoe or kayak from Audley Boatshed and paddle around the Hacking River and Kangaroo Creek.
-There are mountain bikes for hire here, too.
+Visitors to the Royal National Park can hire a rowboat from the Royal National Boat Hire and paddle around the Hacking River and Kangaroo Creek.

 When arriving at Audley you can explore 16 trail heads.
 There is something for everyone.
 Some of our favourites are Winired Falls, a gorgeous spot especially after some rainfall.
 Kangaroo Creek, a hidden gem perfect for exploring either before or after a visit to the cafe.
 The coast track spanning from Bundeena to Otford, keep an eye out for Eagle rock.